I am Tom Glindon and I am an Osteopath. I treat a wide range of conditions in patients of all ages.

 What do you enjoy doing when you are not at work?

 Most of the time I spend my free time in the gym, I particularly enjoy using kettle bells to train with.
-Away from the gym I love to go mountain biking and using my GoPro to make videos of rides.
-I recently made one of a mountain biking trip to the French alps.
+Away from the gym I love to go mountain biking and using my GoPro and camera to make videos of rides.
+I recently made one of a family holiday to Costa Rica.

 Although I love to holiday abroad in hotter climates my ideal holiday would be two weeks of camping in sunny Cornwall.
 As a destination for many family holidays as a kid and being brought up in a scouting family this has a certain sense of nostalgia about it.